hmdc/ondemand_development/README.md

 ```
 The OnDemand codebase will be checkout under the directory `ondemand`.

-Build OOD dashboard code from the directory: `ondemand/apps/dashboard `.
+Build the OOD dashboard code that has been checkout in the directory: `ondemand/apps/dashboard `.
-The build configures the application to be deployed as `/pun/sys/ood`, required by the location used in our Docker Compose file.
+The build process configures the OOD application to be deployed under the URL `/pun/sys/ood`.
+This URL is required by Docker Compose file that we use to run the application locally.
 ```
+# Build command using make
 make build-latest-ood
 ```

 We use Docker Compose to deploy locally.
-We deploy the OOD build, a Request Tracker server, and a Slurm cluster with 2 compute nodes.
+We deploy the OOD dashboard built in the previous step, a Request Tracker server, and a Slurm cluster with 2 compute nodes.
 Review the [docker-compose.yml](docker-compose.yml) file for more information.

-To deploy the build locally and start the environment:
+To deploy the OOD build locally and start the environment execute:
 ```
 make start_ood
 ```

 OOD Version 3.1.4 is deployed under: [https://localhost:33000/pun/sys/dashboard](https://localhost:33000/pun/sys/dashboard)

-OOD Latest is deployed under: [https://localhost:33000/pun/sys/ood](https://localhost:33000/pun/sys/ood)
+The OOD build is deployed under: [https://localhost:33000/pun/sys/ood](https://localhost:33000/pun/sys/ood) <br>
+The OOD build takes around 5 minutes to start up from the first request.

+Both dashboards use the local credentials `ood` => `ood`

 Request Tracker with credentials `root` => `password` is deployed under: [http://localhost:34000/](http://localhost:34000/)

-The latest version takes around 5 minutes to start up from the first request.

 `RStudio` and `Remote Desktop` are the only interactive applications deployed in the local environment and they are both functional.